tmtsoftware/esw-vbds/README.md

-                           Specifies the content type of the files in the stream --delete <stream name>   Deletes the VBDS stream with the given name -l, --list               List the available streams --subscribe <stream name>
+                           Specifies the content type of the files in the stream --delete <stream name>   Deletes the VBDS stream with the given name -l, --list               List the available streams --stats                  Print timing statistics when publishing files --repeat                 Keep publishing the same files forever, until killed (for testing) --stats-interval <value>
+                           If --stats option was given, controls how often statistics are printed (default: 1 = every time) --subscribe <stream name>
                            Subscribes to the given VBDS stream (see --action option) --dir <path>             Directory to hold received data files (default: current directory)